carlo11able/Docket/README.md

 proposing questions (of which the answer is obvious and already known).
 A labeler which gives the wrong answer will be reported to Docket administrators, that will check their activity and assert the congruous behaviour.
+The control on this interface belongs to the Admins.

 ### How-To Install and Run